amaiaita/NC-news-project/README.md

 ```

 # Versions of packages required

-This project was created using: jest version ^27.5.1 and psql version 14.5.
+This project was created using: node version 19.0.0, jest version ^27.5.1 and psql version 14.5.
 Please use these versions (or newer) to ensure full functionality.